-However, there are some gender differences that have been evolving over time.
-Figure 4 shows the average percentage of hard, soft and neutral policy categories over time and by gender (1994-2019).
-It distinctively shows that the gender gap has been historically wider and that it has been closing only recently.
-During the 4th legislative term (1994-1999), WPQs with hard policy domains were a more predominantly 'male' parliamentary behaviour: male MEPs asked 61.2 percent, but only 54.7 percent for female MEPs (a difference of almost 7 points).
-Figure 4 clearly shows that these differences have increasingly eroded over time, with a gap limited to 1.5 points in the latest legislative term.
+First, Figure 4a distinctively shows that the gender gap has been historically wider and that it has been closing only recently - although this gap remains relatively limited over the entire period of analysis.
+During the 4th legislative term (1994-1999), WPQs with hard policy domains were a more predominantly 'male' parliamentary behaviour: male MEPs asked 63.6 percent, but only 57.0 percent for female MEPs (a difference of almost 7 points).
+Figure 4 clearly shows that these differences have increasingly eroded over time, with a gap limited to 2 points in the latest legislative term.
 Interestingly, the reduction of the gender gap in hard policy domain is not due to a shift in terms of policy focus over time.
 As observed in Figure 3, there has even been a slight increase in the number of WPQs focusing on hard policy domain over time.
 Over the 25 years covered, male MEPs have not asked less WPQs hard policy domains, they have even been slightly more active.
-In other words, what we observe is a structural evolution in which female MEPs have been increasingly active in hard policy areas (from 54.7 percent of their WPQs in the 4th legislative to 60.7 percent in the 8th legislative term).
-Nonetheless, our results show that gender differences have remained relatively stable for soft policy where female MEPs ask a higher ratio of their WPQs than their male colleagues in that policy sectors (respectively 20.2 and 18.2 percent in the latest legislative term).
+In other words, what we observe is a structural evolution in which female MEPs have been increasingly active in hard policy areas (from 57.0 percent of their WPQs in the 4th legislative to 61.9 percent in the 8th legislative term).
+Nonetheless, our results show that gender differences have remained relatively stable for soft policy where female MEPs ask a higher ratio of their WPQs than their male colleagues in that policy sectors (respectively 20.0 and 17.1 percent in the latest legislative term).
 In fact, we observe that the gender gap is wider in the late 2000s and 2010s than what it used to be in the 1990s and early 2000s.